mapproxy/mapproxy/doc/configuration.rst

 ``services.yaml``
 -----------------

 All layers the proxy offers are configured in this file.
 The configuration uses the YAML format.

+.. note:: The indentation is significant and shall only contain space characters.
+Tabulators are **not** permitted for indentation.

 The configuration contains the keys ``service`` and ``layers``.